We Journey Together – represents the stories of 4 people going through the asylum process in the United Kingdom.

 In addition the network facilitates forums bringing together public, voluntary and community organisations with local people to help plan public services, promote equal rights and opportunities and cross-cultural understanding, and to build bonds and links within and between communities.

-Plantation Productions is an arts & media charity, embedded in the Govan community in Glasgow.
-Plantation manages the Making Art Matter Programme, delivering participatory arts activity and events across the South West of Glasgow.
+The Portal Arts (formerly Plantation Productions) is an arts & media charity, embedded in the Govan community in Glasgow.
+The Portal Arts manages the Making Art Matter Programme, delivering participatory arts activity and events across the South West of Glasgow.
 Working in partnership with local services, organisations and community groups the programme engages with vulnerable adults, children & young people to improve opportunities and conditions for people and families who reside in areas of multiple deprivations.
 The Making Art Matter programme is designed to be inclusive and accessible, using the arts and media as a tool for social and physical regeneration.

 Glasgow South Health Improvement Team - Glasgow Health and Social Care Partnership (GHSCP)